Girls und Panzer

 Girls und Panzer (ガールズ&パンツァー, Gāruzu ando Pantsā), abbreviated as GuP or Garupan (ガルパン), is a Japanese franchise created by Actas.
 It depicts a competition between girls' high schools practicing tank warfare as a sport.

 The series was directed by Tsutomu Mizushima, written by Reiko Yoshida and produced by Kiyoshi Sugiyama.
 Takaaki Suzuki, who had earlier acted as a military history advisor for Strike Witches and Upotte!!, was involved in the production of the anime series.
 It aired in Japan between October and December 2012, with two additional episodes that aired in March 2013 and an original video animation released in July 2014.
 Nine manga series and a light novel adaptation have been published by Media Factory.
-An animated film was released in Japanese theaters on November 21, 2015.
+An animated film was released in Japanese theaters in November 2015.
 A six-part theatrical anime series premiered in 2017.
-A four-part anime film adaptation of the spin-off manga Motto Love Love Sakusen Desu! is set to premiere in December 2025.
+A four-part anime film adaptation of the spin-off manga Motto Love Love Sakusen Desu! was released from December 2025 to April 2026.

 Story

 Setting

 The story takes place in a world where historical World War II tanks are maintained for sport-style warfare competitions and large carrier ships, known as Academy Ships, support mobile sea communities.
 Of the many activities high school students can participate in, one of the most popular is "sensha-dō (戦車道), (Note: The translation of "sensha-dō" differs depending on the source.
-Official print media published in Japan uses the German compound word "Panzerfahren", while the official English dub by Sentai Filmworks uses the term "tankery".) the art of operating tanks, which is considered a traditional martial art for females.
+Official print media published in Japan uses the German compound word "Panzerfahren", while the official English dub by Sentai Filmworks uses the term "tankery".) the art of operating tanks, which is considered a traditional martial art for women.